dfelinto/blender-manual/manual/modeling/modifiers/introduction.rst

 ^^^^^^^^^^^^^^^

-A modifier in the stack can be selected to mark in as :term:`Active`, the active modifier displays an outline around the modifier's interface.
+A modifier in the stack can be selected to mark in as :term:`Active`, the active modifier displays an outline around the modifier's panel.
-To set an active modifier, select an area of the modifier's interface background, the modifier's icon, or, select a modifier in the :doc:`/editors/outliner/index`.
+To set an active modifier, select an area of the modifier's panel background, the modifier's icon, or, select a modifier in the :doc:`/editors/outliner/index`.

 The active modifier is used by the :doc:`/editors/geometry_node`